riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 that particular blog.
 I iteratively added a route `/blogs/{blogPostTitle}`and a html template to render the contents of the post.

-Hooray, the Steel thread is complete.
+Hooray, the Steel thread is complete!
 The proof of concept is now a reality, and the site had an end-to-end user journey.

 ### How can I publish blog posts easily?